 The Specific Carb Diet

 Elaine Gottschall, biochemist, cell biologist and author of "Breaking the Vicious Cycle," has used her studies of the effect of food on the human body to create the Specific Carbohydrate Diet, a diet based on the principle that certain foods are easy to digest and bring balance to the digestive tract.
 Gottschall recommends monosaccharides from fruit, certain vegetables, honey and yogurt as opposed to the disaccharides and polysaccharides found in milk, table sugar, malt products and starchy foods.
 Gottschall recommends legumes in place of starch, after the digestive tract has been restored.
-The Specific Carbohydrate Diet was created with ulcerative colitis, Crohn's disease, irritable bowel syndrome, and gluten therapy-resistant celiac disease in mind, but the diet has also worked for those suffering from abdominal indigestion, which is the feeling of gas or bloating after meals.
+The Specific Carbohydrate Diet was created with ulcerative colitis, Crohn's disease, irritable bowel syndrome, and gluten therapy-resistant celiac disease in mind, but the diet has also worked for those experiencing abdominal indigestion, which is the feeling of gas or bloating after meals.

 Foods That Help the LES